Super Freak

 "Super Freak" is a 1981 single produced and performed by American singer Rick James.
 The song, co-written by James and Alonzo Miller, was first released on James' fifth album, Street Songs (1981) and became one of James' signature songs.
 "Freak" is a slang term for the sexually adventurous, as described in the song's lyrics, "She's a very kinky girl / The kind you don't take home to mother".
 Rolling Stone magazine ranked the song number 477 in its list of the 500 Greatest Songs of All Time in 2004, number 481 in 2010, and number 153 in an updated list in 2021.
 The song was nominated for the Grammy for Best Male Rock Vocal Performance at the 1982 Grammys.
-The song has been sampled by MC Hammer in 1990, the Black Eyed Peas in 2020, and by Nicki Minaj in 2022.
+The song has been sampled by MC Hammer in 1990, Jay-Z in 2006, and Nicki Minaj in 2022.

 Recording

 "Super Freak" was recorded with other tracks for the Street Songs album during December 1980 – January 1981 at the Record Plant, in Sausalito, California and Motown / Hitsville U.S.A.
 Recording Studios, Hollywood, California.
-It features background vocals from James' Motown labelmates the Temptations—in which the bassist was Greg "Big Money" Brown, Melvin Franklin—and Canadian singer Taborah Johnson.
+It features background vocals from James' Motown labelmates the Temptations—whose bass singer, Melvin Franklin, was one of James's idols—and Canadian singer Taborah Johnson.
+The bass was played by Oscar Alston.
 The tenor saxophone solo is by Stone City Band member Daniel LeMelle.
 James' improvised lyrics were later toned down by Los Angeles DJ Alonzo Miller, who received co-writing credit.
 James apparently was not particularly excited about the song, but reputedly wanted to have something on the album that "white folks could dance to."